Microsoft Power BI

 1. Open Power BI and sign in.

-2. Search to the workspace you want to enable access for, and from the More menu, select Workspace access.
+2. Search for the workspace you want to enable access for, and from the three-button menu, select Workspace access.

 Screenshot shows the "Workspace access" button in workspace list.